Home Students & New Grads New Dental Hygiene Grads: 10 Tips for Transitioning to Practice

 2) Be organized and stocked up

-I cannot tell you the number of hours I probably wasted looking for things or moving things around to get what I needed due to a lack organization.
-The operatory should be stocked and set up to best suit you.
-Store things you need in convenient, easy-to-reach places.
+I cannot tell you how many hours I’ve probably wasted looking for things or moving them around to find what I needed because of a lack of organization.
+Your operatory should be stocked and set up to suit you:

 3) Take care of yourself

-4) Communicate and co-diagnose
+4) Communicate and collaborate

 5) Invest in your patients

-If you are in an office for any length of time, you will see these people regularly, and it becomes a welcoming, favorable experience if there is a true connection between you both.
+Get to know your patients as people – their families, interests, and hobbies.
+While their dental needs are a priority, don’t forget there is a person attached to that mouth.
+If you stay in an office for any length of time, these patients will become familiar faces.
+A true connection makes it a welcoming, favorable experience.
 They already assume you are a great clinician – show them you’re a great person, too.

 6) Be a team player

-7) Search and find your ideal workplace
+7) Find your ideal workplace

 8) Not all days are perfect